nabto/ionic-starter-nabto/README.md

 ### Signing error on Android 7+

-Use at least Android 6.1.1 when deploying for Android 7+.
-Meaning that the platform must be added as follows:
+Use at least Android 6.1.1 when deploying for Android 7+:

 ```console
 ionic platform add android@6.1.1